sanchit1606/sports-player-reidentification-mysol1/README.md

 3. **Re-Identification**: *FastReID (currently in experimental stage)* will allow identity recovery if a player re-enters the scene after being occluded or out of frame.

 > ⚠️ **Note**: FastReID is not yet fully integrated into the main pipeline.
 Currently, players who stay out of the frame for more than 2–3 seconds are assigned a new ID upon re-entry, due to the absence of appearance-based ReID.
+>⚠️ Note: The main script is implemented in the track_players_with_bytetrack_yolov8.ipynb notebook.
+Make sure to:

+Place your input video files under the clips/ directory

+Put all model weights inside the yolov8-weights/ folder

+The final output video will be saved in the tracking/ folder

 ---